lightbend/kalix-jvm-sdk/RELEASING.md

   * git push --tags
 2. CircleCI will automatically publish to Sonatype OSSRH (Maven Central) based on the tag.
 3. If all seems well, create a [new release](https://github.com/akkaserverless-java-sdk/releases/new) for the new version.
+4. Update the `akkaserverless-sdk.version` in the `samples/*/pom.xml` files to the released version.